-The AF/RF Gain rotary encoder will control all variable gain functions in the transceiver, including, AF gain, RF Attenuator and RF Preamplifier, IF Gain, and Line Out level.
+The AF/RF Gain control provides all variable gain functions in the transceiver, including, AF gain, RF Attenuator, IF Gain, and Line Out level.

-The Function rotary encoder will provide access to all other functions, including, band selection, AGC, mode, tuning rate, functional presets, and calibration.
+The Function control provides access to all other functions, including, band selection, AGC, mode, tuning rate, functional presets, and calibration.

 - Combined Tx/RX Antenna